WeiqunPengLab/HiCHub/README.md

 For example: #chr----bin1-----bin2----H1ESC----HFFc6

-Where, '#chr', 'bin1', 'bin2' represent the contact matric of chromosome '#chr', coordinate 'bin1' and 'bin2'.
+Where, '#chr', 'bin1', 'bin2' represent the chromosome, the location of the left anchor and the location of the right anchor respectivly.

 <img src="image/3.png" width="800">